rtmigo/prefnotifiers_flutter/README.md

     myParameter.value += 1;

     // now myParameter.value changed to 5.
-    // The widget will rebuild on the next frame.
+    // The widget will start rebuilding immediately (on the next frame)
+    //
     // Shared prefs is still 3, but asynchronous writing already started }
 ```